boonious/hui/README.md

 ```

-The `q` examples above queries a default Solr endpoint - see `Configuration` below.
+The `q` examples queries a default endpoint - see `Configuration` below.
-A query may involve search words (string), a [Keyword list](https://elixir-lang.org/getting-started/keywords-and-maps.html#keyword-lists) or
+A query could be a string, a [Keyword list](https://elixir-lang.org/getting-started/keywords-and-maps.html#keyword-lists) or
 built-in query [Structs](https://elixir-lang.org/getting-started/structs.html)
 providing a structured way for invoking the comprehensive and powerful features of Solr.

-Queries may also be issued to other specific endpoints and request handlers defined in various formats:
+Queries may also be issued to other endpoints and request handlers:

 ```elixir
   # URL binary string